vethavikashini-cr/Rasa_Chatbot_Project/README.md

 ## Dataset

-The dataset for this chatbot is carefully curated to cover a range of customer interactions.
-It includes examples for different intents, entities, and scenarios related to restaurant services.
+The dataset for this chatbot includes examples for different intents, entities, and scenarios related to restaurant services.

 ## Getting Started